GammaGames/Fif/README.md

 read
 read
 add them up
-output the numbers in text console
+then output numbers in the console
 ```

 You can find more examples in the [tests](tests) folder.